bernie-g/geckolib-docs/docs/3.0.0/index.md

+!!! warning
     GeckoLib 3.0.0 is currently in alpha. **Do not use this version of geckolib in production, a released mod, or anywhere that can't handle unexpected crashes**.
 Moreover, this version is only available on Forge 1.15.2, and there is no jar released on the curseforge page.

 # Installation
 ## GeckoLib Library